yuanning-research/neuropixels-reliability-framework/analysis/validation/evidence_table.md

 - Uncertain cases did not consistently fall between matches and mismatches, suggesting that uncertainty may reflect insufficient evidence rather than intermediate reliability.
 - Some feature distributions showed substantial overlap across categories, indicating that individual UnitMatch metrics alone may not fully explain manual confidence assessments.

-These results suggest that manual validation captures information beyond MatchProb alone and motivate further investigation into how different evidence sources contribute to reliability assessment.

-One emerging observation is that uncertain cases may represent a distinct class driven by limited or ambiguous evidence, rather than simply occupying a midpoint between supported and unsupported matches.
+Overall, no single UnitMatch feature consistently separated all reliability categories.
+These preliminary observations suggest that reliability is likely determined by the integration of multiple evidence sources rather than any individual metric, motivating the development of an evidence-based reliability assessment framework.

 Manual review was treated as an evidence-based assessment process rather than absolute ground truth.